rogerlew/usgs-regolith/Readme.md

  \*\*The NSDA model is a hybrid of the NSD model (Pelletier and Rasmussen, 2009) and linear dependence on upslope contributing area.

  ### Notes about model formulas
  The formulas for the soil-production and transport (process-based) models, LCSD, NSD, NSDA, NASD, and NDSD, listed above present the theoretical formulas (Pelletier and Rasmussen, 2009).
 However REGOLITH implements modified forms of these formulas for the purpose of improving model results.
-The LCSD, NSD, NSDA, and NASD models are capable of computing soil depth only where the ground surface is convex upward (Pelletier and Rasmussen, 2009; Patton et al., 2018), such as knobs and ridges, which limits their usefulness for computing soil depth in many potential landslide source areas.
+The LCSD, NSD, NSDA, and NASD models are capable of computing soil depth only where the ground surface is convex upward (Pelletier and Rasmussen, 2009; Patton and others, 2018), such as knobs and ridges, which limits their usefulness for computing soil depth in many potential landslide source areas.
 Source areas for shallow landslides occur far more commonly on planar and concave slopes than on convex slope.
 In addition, these models tend to produce noisy soil-depth estimates on high-resolution topography.

  Some simple changes were made to address the need for estimating soil depth on planar and concave slopes.
 In "original" or "test" mode, we have deleted the negative sign in the argument of the log function so that the model estimates depth where the ground surface is concave upward.
 In "modified" mode the formulas for the LCSD and NSD have been adjusted to compute soil depth where the ground surface is either concave or convex, by using the absolute value of the argument of the log function.
 For the NSDA and NASD models in modified mode, we have inverted the argument of the log function and taken its absolute value (before computing the logarithm) to esitmate soil depth where the ground surface is either concave or convex and create an effect of soil accumulating in concave areas.
 Consequently, the valid range of values for the diffusivity ratio for these two models differs greatly from the expected range for the unmodified versions of the models.
 We recognise that the modifications of the process-based model formulas implemented in REGOLITH violate some of the original assumptions of the sediment transport theories upon which the models are based.
 However, the purpose of the modifications is to find practical solutions for estimating soil depth on landslide prone hillsides for hazard assessment, rather than modeling landscape evolution.